 Offset Verification Services.
 Offset Verification Services shall be subject to the following requirements.

 Notice of Offset Verification Services for Offset Projects.
-Before offset verification services, as defined in section 95977.1(b)(3), may begin, the Offset Project Operator or Authorized Project Designee must submit the Offset Project Data Report to ARB or an Offset Project Registry, and the verification body must submit a Notice of Offset Verification Services to ARB and an Offset Project Registry, if applicable.
-The verification body may begin offset verification services for the Offset Project Operator or Authorized Project Designee 10 calendar days after the Notice for Offset Verification Services is received by ARB and the Offset Project Registry.
-The verification body may not conduct the site visit until at least 15 calendar days after the Notice for Offset Verification Services is received by ARB and the Offset Project Registry.
-If a verification is being audited by ARB pursuant to section 95977.1(b)(3)(W) or by an Offset Project Registry pursuant to section 95987(e) and if ARB or the Offset Project Registry notify the verification body of the audit in writing within five working days of receiving the Notice for Offset Verification Services, the verification body may not conduct the site visit until at least 40 calendar days after the Notice for Offset Verification Services is received by ARB and the Offset Project Registry, unless each auditing entity approves in writing an earlier site visit date.
+Before offset verification services, as defined in section 95977.1(b)(3), may begin, the Offset Project Operator or Authorized Project Designee must submit the Offset Project Data Report to CARB or an Offset Project Registry, and the verification body must submit a Notice of Offset Verification Services to CARB and an Offset Project Registry, if applicable.
+The verification body may begin offset verification services for the Offset Project Operator or Authorized Project Designee 10 calendar days after the Notice for Offset Verification Services is received by CARB and the Offset Project Registry.
+The verification body may not conduct the site visit until at least 40 calendar days after the Notice for Offset Verification Services is received by ARB and the Offset Project Registry.
+An earlier site visit at least 15 calendar days after the Notice of Offset Verification Services submittal may be conducted if CARB approves in writing the earlier site visit date.
 The Notice of Offset Verification Services must include the following information:

 The offset project name and its identification numbers, the Compliance Offset Protocol and its version under which the offset project is reporting, indication of whether a single or multiple reporting periods will receive offset verification services, the reporting period start and end dates, and the crediting period start date;